Idea-Maker-Agency/wplite/README.md

 make build
 ```

-The build command installs Composer dependencies without dev-only packages, and generates a ready-to-upload `wplite.zip` at the project root — no intermediate folder to clean up.
+The build command generates a ready-to-upload `wplite.zip` at the project root — no intermediate folder to clean up.

 **[⬆ back to top](#table-of-contents)**